thomasclarke1969/documentation/websdk/integration/introduction.md

 The Layer Web SDK is Layer's Javascript API for accessing Layer Services.
 Its built on top of Layer's [Client APIs](/docs/client) which provides REST and Websocket APIs.
 Typical javascript applications will be far easier to build using the Layer Web SDK which manages authentication, connections, websocket retries, etc.

+## Samples, Demos and Tutorials

+Depending on whether you want to learn to use the WebSDK or just see what can be built with it, we have [Web SDK Tutorials](/tutorials) and [Web SDK Sample Apps](https://github.com/layerhq/layer-js-sampleapps).

+### Tutorials

+The [Web SDK Tutorials](/tutorials) are a good place to start if you want to quickly build your first app, see how the WebSDK helps to build that App and understand concepts of using the WebSDK.

-## Samples and Demos
+### Samples and Demos

 The [Web SDK Sample Apps](https://github.com/layerhq/layer-js-sampleapps) repository is a good starting place for:

-* Testing out the functionality of the Web SDK
+* Quickly test out the functionality of the Web SDK without needing to write code
 * Experimenting and tinkering with Web SDK code to understand how it works
 * Starting templates for some basic UI components